“Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.” – Neil Gaiman.

 Also, watch out for negative thoughts and believe in your ability.

-4. Prepare In Advance – Avoid Procrastination
+4. Prepare in Advance – Avoid Procrastination

 While self-doubt is one of the critical causes of exam anxiety, studying effectively and preparing for your test in advance helps build self-confidence, an essential element in combating stress.